MusicEMC/musicemc.github.io/README.md

       state.guessLocked = true;
       state.revealed = true;

-      // Freeze points at the moment of locking (score uses this). state.lockedPoints = state.pointsLeft;
+      // Freeze points at the moment of locking (so score depends on the "testing decision", not when pregnancy happens). state.lockedPoints = state.pointsLeft;
       els.pointsLabel.textContent = "Points locked";